Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do MVP
-* More modular/structured architecture + tests and 'defensive' programming
+* More modular/structured architecture + tests and 'defensive' programming (bad inputs, deal with paths handling,...)
 * Enable to do wathever you want with python (Give column info (nulls, zeros, unique, ...), delete lines where -, replace col values, ...)

 ### To do